Mackenzie Davis: Early life

-Davis was born in Vancouver, British Columbia to Lotte, a British graphic designer from South Africa, and John Davis, a hairdresser from Liverpool, England.
+Davis was born in Vancouver, British Columbia, to Lotte, a graphic designer, and John Davis, a hairdresser from Liverpool, England.
 Her parents own AG Hair.
 She graduated from Collingwood School in West Vancouver in 2005 and then attended McGill University in Montreal, Quebec.
 She went on to study acting at the Neighborhood Playhouse in New York City.

 Career

 Davis's first feature film was Smashed.
 In 2015, she appeared in The Martian as NASA satellite communications engineer Mindy Park.

 From 2014 to 2017, she played programming prodigy Cameron Howe in Halt and Catch Fire for the duration of its four-season run.

-In 2016, she starred as Yorkie in "San Junipero", an episode of the anthology series Black Mirror.
-In June 2016, she was cast as Mariette in Blade Runner 2049.
+In 2016, she co-starred as Yorkie in "San Junipero", an episode of the anthology series Black Mirror, which received two Emmy Awards.
+She was also cast as Mariette in Blade Runner 2049.

-In 2019, she headlined as one of the newest cast members to join in Terminator: Dark Fate, where she starred as an augmented super soldier who is sent from the future to protect Dani Ramos.
+In 2019, she appeared in Terminator: Dark Fate as an augmented super soldier who is sent from the future to protect Dani Ramos.
 In October 2019, she was cast in the lead role in the HBO Max miniseries Station Eleven.

 In 2020, Davis starred as Kate in The Turning, opposite Finn Wolfhard and Brooklynn Prince.
 The film is a modern adaptation of the 1898 horror novella The Turn of the Screw by Henry James.
 She also starred as Diana Hastings in Irresistible, a film by Jon Stewart about the outsized influence of money on the American electoral system.
-She also starred in the 2020 rom-com Happiest Season co-starring Kristen Stewart.
+She also starred in the 2020 romantic comedy Happiest Season co-starring Kristen Stewart.